hmc-cs111-fall2016/project-ideas/free-1.md

 It should also provide a color-coded graphical picture of the schedule information the user input, so they can verify that the information they provided was parsed correctly (and entered correctly).
+This would be the primary mechanism for reporting semantic errors.
+Syntax and failure to parse errors would be reported on a best guess line number basis.

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but